Thinking Differently About the Employer-Employee Relationship

 The common lesson is straightforward: when performance fails, leaders should first examine the system that produced the result before assigning blame to the employee.

-Promise-Based Management is available to public-service and public-safety agencies that want a clearer, more reliable, and more defensible way to manage performance.
+Promise-Based Management is available to public-service and public-sector agencies that want a clearer, more reliable, and more defensible way to measure and manage performance.
 The model is scalable for agencies of any size because it builds on principles leaders already use every day: contract, obligation, trust, supervision, and accountability.
 PBM does not require an agency to discard its existing policies, training programs, supervisory practices, or disciplinary procedures.
 It strengthens them by giving leaders a practical framework for clarifying expectations, securing employee commitment, documenting performance, correcting drift early, and making accountability decisions that are easier to explain and defend.

 The clearest published management source is Promise-Based Management: The Essence of Execution by Donald Sull and Charles Spinosa, published in Harvard Business Review in April 2007.
 Their central point is that organizations are not merely charts, processes, incentives, or systems; they are networks of promises.
 When work stalls, the cause is often not a lack of rules, but broken, vague, or poorly coordinated commitments.